Senior GitLab Engineer, Contributor Success (Ruby)

 Our hiring process for the Contributor Success team typically follows five stages including an initial call with our Technical Recruitment team; you can find more information here.
 Candidates will have access to the compensation calculator after an initial screen conversation with a member of our recruiting team.
 Additional details about our process can be found on our hiring page.

-For Colorado residents: The base salary range for this role’s listed level is currently $89,600.00 - $163,200.00 for Colorado residents only.
+The base salary range for this role’s listed level is currently $89,600 - $163,200 for Colorado residents and $89,600 - $182,400 for New York and New Jersey residents only.
 Grade level and salary ranges are determined through interviews and a review of education, experience, knowledge, skills, abilities of the applicant, equity with other team members, and alignment with market data.
 See more information on our benefits and equity.
-Sales roles are also eligible for incentive pay targeted at up to 100% of the offered base salary.
-Disclosure as required by the Colorado Equal Pay for Equal Work Act, C.R.S. § 8-5-101 et seq.

 Country Hiring Guidelines: GitLab hires new team members in countries around the world.
 All of our roles are remote, however some roles may carry specific location-based eligibility requirements.
 Our Talent Acquisition team can help answer any questions about location after starting the recruiting process.